Quraysh Ali Lansana: Historical research

 As a historian Lansana has extensively researched the 1921 Tulsa race massacre.
 For the centennial of the tragedy, he helped create an exhibit at Tulsa's Philbrook Museum of Art, taught workshops at OSU-Tulsa, worked with the History Channel, WYNC Studios, and KOSU to create Blindspot: Tulsa Burning podcast, and hosted the documentary Tulsa Race Massacre: 100 Years Later which broadcast on OETA.
 Lansana also wrote a children's book about the Greenwood District with Najah-Amatullah Hylton and illustrator Skip Hill entitled Opal’s Greenwood Oasis.

 Awards

 In 1999 he won the Wallace W. Douglas Distinguished Service Award and the Henry Blakely Award, was nominated for the NAACP Image Award in 2012, and was named the Chicago Black Book Fair's Poet of the Year in 2000.
-He also received a Tulsa Artist Fellowship to create a radio program entitled Focus: Black Oklahoma for NPR affiliate KWGS.
+He also received a Tulsa Artist Fellowship to create Focus: Black Oklahoma for NPR affiliate KWGS, where he serves as Executive Producer.
+Lansana is a contributing editor for Oklahoma Today magazine.